-Based on results from the National Lung Screening Trial, several groups, including ASCO, have developed recommendations for lung cancer screening.
-In addition, lung cancer screening is approved by Medicare.
-Recommended screening for lung cancer is done with a test called a low-dose helical or spiral computed tomography (CT or CAT) scan.
-A CT scan creates a 3-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+Screening for lung cancer is done with a test called a low-dose helical or spiral computed tomography (CT or CAT) scan.
+A CT scan takes pictures of the inside of the body with an x-ray machine.
+A computer then combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.

 Yearly screening with a low-dose CT scan is recommended for people age 55 to 74 who have smoked for 30 pack years or more.
 It is also recommended for those age 55 to 74 who have quit within the past 15 years.

-The United States Preventive Services Task Force recommends that people age 55 to 80 who have smoked for 30 pack years or more or who have quit within the past 15 years receive screening for lung cancer with low-dose CT scans each year, and screening can stop after a person has not smoked for 15 years or develops a health problem that would shorten their life or prevent them from being able to have surgery for lung cancer.
+The United States Preventive Services Task Force recommends that people age 50 to 80 who have smoked for 20 pack years or more or who have quit within the past 15 years receive screening for lung cancer with low-dose CT scans each year.
+Screening can stop after a person has not smoked for 15 years or develops a health problem that would shorten their life or prevent them from being able to have surgery for lung cancer.

 Always discuss whether you are eligible for regular screening with your primary care doctor.